-For the period between 2016 and 2019, in addition to my teaching in English and Women's Studies at Penn State University as Brill Professor, I will be Einstein Visiting Fellow at the Free University of Berlin, collaborating on the PathoGraphics project of graduate course work, scholarly publication, conferences and exhibitions with Professor Irmela Marei Krüger-Fürhoff.
+For the period between 2016 and 2019, in addition to my regular teaching in English and Women's, Gender, and Sexuality Studies at Penn State University, I will be visiting Berlin several times a year as Einstein Visiting Fellow at the Freie Universität, Berlin, where I am collaborating with Professor Irmela Marei Krüger-Fürhoff on the PathoGraphics project: scholarly research, graduate teaching, conferences and exhibitions examining the relations between illness narratives and graphic medicine.

 Areas of Specialization

 - My current work focuses on the feminist new materialist implications of the concept of the epigenetic landscape (a metaphor/model developed by C.H.
 Waddington to model individual development.)
 My co-authored book, Graphic Medicine Manifesto (Penn State University Press 2015), with Ian Williams, MK Czerwiec, Michael Green, Scott T. Smith, and Kimberly Myers, appeared from Penn State Press in 2015.

 - Contemporary Literature